LifeFone Medical Alert Review

 Final Thoughts on LifeFone

-I found that LifeFone delivered on its promise to give older adults independence with minimal fuss, and I liked that it didn’t have excessive up-front costs such as activation and equipment fees.
+LifeFone delivered on its promise to give older adults independence with minimal fuss.
+I liked that it didn’t have excessive up-front costs, such as activation and equipment fees.
 With its simple design and plentiful features, LifeFone is one of the best medical alert systems for seniors.

 I’d recommend LifeFone if you want: